uvaai/pdp/python/en/installing/computer/index.md

     conda activate progLab

 If everything worked, you will now see that your terminal shows `(progLab)`.

 **Important:** If you want to use all of the libraries you've just installed and `import` them in your own code, you will have to have *this* environment active.
 We recommend you *always* have this environment active when working on assignments for the minor.

+To make sure that this environment is activated every time that we start a terminal, we can run the following command:

+    echo 'conda activate progLab' >> ~/.bash_profile

+**Windows users** now need to perform one more command, that will ensure that Python functions as intended:

+     echo "alias python='winpty python'" >> ~/.bash_profile